 Services and equipment

-Overnight studies are conducted both in the Sleep Facility and in patient rooms in Saint Marys Hospital.
+Overnight studies are conducted both in the Sleep Facility and in patient rooms at Mayo Clinic Hospital, Saint Marys Campus.
 Long-term inpatient studies are conducted in the Saint Marys CRU.
 In special situations, the facility can arrange off-site sleep studies.
 Facility personnel have extensive experience conducting studies combining cardiovascular and sleep physiology, and services are enhanced by dedicated bioengineering support.

 Available equipment includes: